New Study: Arctic Sea Ice Loss Likely Not a Factor in Recent Northern Hemisphere Cold Winters

 Recent accelerated warming of the Arctic has coincided with several unusually cold winters in the Northern Hemisphere’s mid-latitude continents.
 This winter temperature pattern has been referred to as “Warm Arctic, Cold Continents,” and some scientists have proposed that Arctic change is the driver.

-“Our findings indicate that recent Northern Hemisphere cold winters were the result of naturally occurring climate variations, and not due to remote effects of Arctic sea ice loss,” said Lantao Sun, the study’s lead author and a researcher from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder, working at the NOAA Earth System Research Laboratory.
+“Our findings indicate that recent Northern Hemisphere cold winters were the result of naturally occurring climate variations, and not due to remote effects of Arctic sea ice loss,” said Lantao Sun, the study’s lead author and a researcher from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder, working at the NOAA Earth System Research Laboratories.
 Sun, along with CIRES and NOAA colleagues, examined the influence of Arctic sea ice loss on the Arctic atmosphere and temperature patterns in the lower latitudes.

 According to some scientists, Arctic sea ice loss and the resulting warming induce atmospheric patterns that allow much colder air to invade the mid-latitudes, creating “Warm Arctic, Cold Continents.”
 In this new study, the researchers use multiple climate models to test this hypothesis, and examine whether sea ice loss is the ultimate driver.
 The results indicate that sea ice loss is indeed warming the Arctic, but neither sea ice loss nor human influence overall caused recent cold continental temperatures.
 “It’s just by chance and not because of Arctic sea ice loss or human-caused factors that ‘Cold Continents’ has happened more often in recent years,” said Judith Perlwitz, a CIRES scientist at NOAA and a co-author on the paper.